linn-guo/linn-guo.github.io/2025/zeno3/index.md

 >
 > And so it goes — every time the rabbit got close, the tortoise was just a little farther ahead!

 At this point, the kid's eyes went wide:  "Wait, what?
-Does that mean the rabbit will never catch the tortoise?"
+Does that mean the rabbit can never catch the tortoise?"

 Is that possible?
 Or is there a deeper trick hiding here?